xavriley/bitstream_autocorrelation_vamp/README.md

 ## Parameters

-*Warning* these are a work in progress - changing them affects the output of the tracker.
-This is being looked at.
+Changing these affects the output slightly due to how the algorithm works.

+One constraint is that they need to be within 4 octaves of each other.

 * `lowestPitch`: Lowest pitch to be tracked.
 Defaults to 100Hz
 * `highestPitch`: Highest pitch to be tracked.
 Defaults to 800Hz